 Biden, incidentally, noted that you could save money in Medicare by allowing it to bargain for prescription drugs, something that his Administration took off the table in the Affordable Care Act as part of their bargain with the pharmaceutical industry.
 He also did not answer a question about raising the Medicare eligibility age or the retirement age, taking the party line in opposition to vouchers and privatization while leaving maximum wiggle room for any deal down the road.
 So we’ll have to see if that appeal to shared history still works in a 21st-century environment with the Democratic Party we have.

 Raddatz, a longtime foreign correspondent, devoted a substantial amount of the debate to foreign policy, including rare discussions in our political sphere of Afghanistan and Syria, in addition to the expected discussions on Iran and the Benghazi attack.
 Biden, the former chair of the Senate Foreign Relations Committee, fit squarely within a Washington consensus on these issues, touting “crippling sanctions” against Iran that seek to starve their people, for example, without bothering to mention that the opinion of the US intelligence community is that Iran has not decided to build a nuclear weapon.
 But it’s good to note that Biden sees this consensus as saying “we will leave Afghanistan in 2014″ without hesitation, and with regards to Syria, that “the last thing we need is US troops in another war in the Middle East.”
-Ryan had to play catch-up on these issues, and he walked down a blind corner on Afghanistan, when he criticized the Administration for pulling US troops out of the most dangerous areas.
+Ryan had to play catch-up on these issues, and he walked down a blind corner on Afghanistan when he criticized the Administration for pulling US troops out of the most dangerous areas.
 Biden basically chided him for wanting to expose US troops to more hazards when Afghans have replaced them and the mission has almost entirely been accomplished.
 In that case, why leave in 2014 and not now, would be the obvious rejoinder.
 But again, this was a circumscribed, Washington discussion of foreign policy issues, where it would be impolite to talk about special operations forces or drones.

 Overall, a night that probably helped the Obama-Biden ticket politically.
 Biden played the attack dog and played it well.
-I’ll probably have more throughout the day, as this is by no means comprehensive.